prabhavaidya08/Django-Assignment-I/README.md

+Welcome to My Blog!
-This is the blog app done with the help of python web framewok Django.
+This is Blog app done with the help of python web framewok Django.